gtechsltn/NET9_ConsoleApp_Template/README.md

-# NET9_ConsoleApp_Template
+# Console App Template in NET 9.0

-Console App Template in NET 9.0
+Using Pioneer Console Boilerplate